life-itself/web3/guide/index.md

 Advocates argue that we can reinvent money independent of existing power structures and that by doing so we can redefine value and power and achieve a fairer distribution of wealth.

-### Evaluation of claim
+### Evaluation: False

-Our evaluation is that crypto is not a means to accelerate the collapse of capitalism.
+Crypto is not a means to accelerate the collapse of capitalism.
 The crypto ideology is an extension of the neoliberal project that aims to expand the scope and reach of markets to all aspects of human life, a concept often referred to as hyperfinancialization.
 Since crypto tokens aim to expand the scope of capitalism, they cannot bring about anything but more capitalism.

 ### Content